 Also of note, if you like crowded places, then you will probably enjoy the the Old Town Chinatown neighborhood.
 According to NeighborhoodScout's exclusive data analysis, this neighborhood is more densely populated than 95.7% of neighborhoods in the U.S., with 23,395 people per square mile living here.

-Most American households own a car or other vehicle.
-Many own two cars or perhaps three.
-In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
-But NeighborhoodScout's analysis revealed that households in the Old Town Chinatown neighborhood have a highly unusual car ownership.
+American households most often have a car, and regularly they have two or three.
+But households in the Old Town Chinatown neighborhood buck this trend.
 27.6% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 96.8% of U.S. neighborhoods.

 Did you know that the Old Town Chinatown neighborhood has more Welsh and Norwegian ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 3.1% of this neighborhood's residents have Welsh ancestry and 8.0% have Norwegian ancestry.